 Channeling - The greater flow of liquid through passages of lower resistance which can occur in fixed beds or columns of particles (carbon, etc.) due to non-uniform packing, irregular sizes and shapes of the particles, gas pockets, wall effects and other causes.

-Check or Foot Valve - A device that keeps water/liquid flowing one way through a pump or piping system.
-Show Animation
+CHECK or Foot Valve - A device that keeps water/liquid flowing one way through a pump or piping system.

 Chemical Feeder - Any device to feed chemicals, but usually one feeding alum, acid, filter aid, algaecide, or soda ash.
 Included in this category are proportioning pumps, injector type feeders, pot type feeders, operating from a pressure differential, and dry type feeders.